shakeel-faiz/FF/09Sep-25/05-cfg-citrix.md

     -   **.conf**: Various configuration files i.e.  may be used to define settings for Citrix components, such as configuration files for the Citrix License Server (e.g., CtxLicChk.conf).
 10.  **Citrix ADC (NetScaler) Configuration**:

-    -   **.nsconfig**: Configuration files for Citrix Application Delivery Controllers (ADC), formerly known as NetScaler, store settings related to load balancing, security, and traffic management.
+     -   **.nsconfig:** Configuration files for Citrix Application Delivery Controllers (ADC), formerly known as NetScaler, store settings related to load balancing, security, and traffic management.

 ## How to open CFG file?